0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 It's all the time (*x3*)
 ```

+- And regardless of what the abuser has done to the narrator, they still continue to love her
+- The triple all the time brings out that they

 ```ad-quote
 title: **wetdream** 4:2:1-2
 'Cause I've been lovesick all night
 But these drugs make it fine
 ```

+- Using drugs to cover up feelings

 ```ad-quote
 title: **wetdream** 4:2:3-4